speedshi/Seis_Matlablib/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 For more details, see in the license file.

 ## Contributing
 I'm happy for anybody who wants to use and contribute to this repo.
 If you would like to contribute to the project as a developer, please feel free to contact me and create Pull Requests.
+If you have any questions and suggestions about the functions in this package, please also feel free to contact me.

 ## Contact information
 Copyright(C) 2021 Peidong Shi